 That gives you a much smoother cut.

-The cuts won’t ever be exactly straight, but you can get them pretty close with a little practice.
+The cuts won’t always be straight, but you can get them close with a bit of practice.

-If you’ve got a pan style garage door, you can just bend the foam panel slightly and snap it into place.
-You’ll be able to blow through adding insulation in about 30 minutes or so for the entire door.
+If you’ve got a pan-style garage door, you can simply bend the foam panel slightly and snap it into place.
+You’ll be able to complete installation in about 30 minutes for the entire door.

-The lesson is pay attention to where your foam panel is going to make contact with your garage door so you don’t waste adhesive.
+The lesson is to pay attention to where your foam panel will contact your garage door, so you don’t waste adhesive.

-Once the first pieces are installed, I waited overnight while the adhesive dried completely.
-The installation took longer, but it allowed me to use the painters tape to make sure the pieces stayed in place.
+Once the first pieces were installed, I waited overnight while the adhesive dried completely.
+This made t installation take longer, but it allowed me to use painter’s tape to ensure the pieces stayed in place.

 Overall, I like the way the Matador Garage Door Insulation Kit looks.
-At a quick glance, it’s hard to see the seams in the panels so it looks very cohesive.
+At a quick glance, it’s hard to see the seams in the panels, so it looks pretty cohesive.

-I’ve got an eight foot tall, two car garage door which means I needed two of the Matador kits.
+I’ve got an 8′ tall, two-car garage door, so I needed two Matador kits.
 I used all but three panels in both kits.

-The kit added almost twenty pounds of extra weight to the door.
-The final cost was under $200, counting the two tubes of construction adhesive.
+The final cost was around $200, counting the two tubes of construction adhesive.

-It’s all about making small changes.
-Eventually those changes will add up and make your garage a lot more comfortable to work in.
+Proper insulation and cooling is all about making small changes.
+Eventually, those changes will add up and make your garage much more comfortable to work in.